Geoffrey Winters

-Geoffrey Walter Horace Winters, (born 17 October 1928) is a British composer and music educationalist.
+Geoffrey Walter Horace Winters (born 17 October 1928) is a British composer and music educationalist.
 His works span from large-scale orchestral and concertante pieces (including two symphonies and the Violin Concerto), to chamber and instrumental works and pedagogical music for children.

 Early life and career

 Born in Chingford, Winters is the son of carver and letter designer Leo Hill Winters, and he served a brief apprenticeship with his father from the age of 17.
 (His brother, Eric Winters, became a sculptor).
-However, as a child he showed promise as a pianist, and in 1945 he was accepted as a student at the Royal Academy of Music, where his tutors were Felix Swinstead (piano) and Priaulx Rainier (composition), and later Alan Bush.
+As a child, however, he showed promise as a pianist, and in 1945 he was accepted as a student at the Royal Academy of Music, where his tutors were Felix Swinstead (piano) and Priaulx Rainier (composition), and later Alan Bush.
 A trio of early works - the Wind Quartet, Op.
 1, the symphonic, three movement Yorkshire Suite, Op.
 2, and the Toccata for piano, Op.
 3, give an indication of his future range as a composer.
 In 1952 Winters took up the position of music teacher at Larkswood School, Chingford.
 He continued teaching and lecturing, including spells at Gipsy Hill College and Hertfordshire College of Higher Education, until his retirement in 1977.

 During the 1950s Winters became interested in 12 tone music.
 The Piano Sonata, Op.
-12, first performed by Eric Parkin at the Macnaghten Concerts in 1958 - came out of this period.
-But within a few years - from the Variations for Two Pianos, Op.
-19 - he had returned to a more tonal, neo-classical style, with Prokofiev and Shostakovich among the influences.
-The First Symphony, composed in 1961, was performed by Owain Arwel Hughes with the New Philharmonia Orchestra at the Royal Festival Hall on 4 October 1973.
-It's a very concise work, lasting just 16 minutes.
+12, first performed by Eric Parkin at the Macnaghten Concerts in 1958, came out of this period.
+Within a few years, however, from the Variations for Two Pianos, Op.
+19, he had returned to a more tonal, neo-classical style, with Prokofiev and Shostakovich among the influences.
+The First Symphony, composed in 1961, was performed by Owain Arwel Hughes with the New Philharmonia Orchestra at the Royal Festival Hall on 4 October 1973, and lasts 16 minutes.
 The more expansive Second Symphony was first performed by the Guildhall School of Music Graduate Orchestra in 1978.